MetalMusicArchives.com — the ultimate metal music online community, from the creators of progarchives.com

 Power metal has developed several different variations in addition to the USPM and European standards, mostly in the form of hybrid genres:Symphonic Power Metal

 : The folk metal as a genre can take its metal elements from almost any other metal genre going, including power metal.
 Elvenking and Falconer are folk power metal bands.
 They are typically included under folk metal on MMA, but with cases such as Falconer where folk influences are normally minimal per album, they are included under power metal instead.
-Additionally some power metal artists, especially Blind Guardian, have utilised folk influences in their music without ever truly becoming folk metal acts.Power-Thrash
+Additionally some power metal artists, especially Blind Guardian but also Grave Digger, have utilised folk influences in their music.Power-Thrash

 : Drawing influences from progressive rock and metal music as well as power metal of either the European or US variety, these acts are typically included under power metal on MMA, such as Pyramaze and Kamelot.
 The exception is when an artist’s progressive influences become the most recognisable thing about their sound.
-Anubis Gate is an example of such a progressive power metal act, one whose power metal elements have receded on more recent releases.
-Kamelot also adopted a less power metal orientated sound on Ghost Opera (2007) but returned to playing power metal with Silverthorn (2012).
-Almah and Wuthering Heights are progressive power metal bands, the latter of which also being classifiable under folk power metal.
+Illusion Suite is an example of such a progressive power metal act.
+Vandroya and Wuthering Heights are progressive power metal bands, the latter of which also being classifiable under folk power metal.
 Neo-classical Power Metal

 : Melodic power metal that uses neo-classical guitar playing for its lead guitar parts.
 Magic Kingdom and Concerto Moon are neo-classical power metal acts, while other power metal acts such as Amberian Dawn and At Vance have incorporated aspects of neo-classical metal into their sounds.
-As there is no neo-classical metal sub on MMA all such acts are placed under power metal by default, while non-power metal neo-classical acts are typically placed under traditional heavy metal.
-Power-Death
+As there is no neo-classical metal sub on MMA all such acts are placed under power metal by default, while non-power metal based neo-classical acts are typically placed under traditional heavy metal, or sometimes progressive metal, with which there can also be crossover, as with Symphony X. Power-Death

 - Written by adg211288 (April 2013)Sub-genre collaborators: